Peace Sells... but Who's Buying?: Tracks 1–4

 "Wake Up Dead" features lyrics which describe a man who has been cheating on his wife or girlfriend and is sneaking into his house, knowing that if his wife finds out about his other lover, she will kill him.
 Mustaine said that "Wake Up Dead" was written about him cheating on a girl with whom he was living.
 He stayed with her because he was homeless at the time and needed a place to stay.
 Unfortunately, he was in love with another girl and thought the one he lived with would be mad because he was cheating on her.
 He had to leave her because he thought she had intentions to kill him.

-"The Conjuring", according to author Bob Larson, simulates a Satanic ceremony, and makes references about being the devil's advocate and his salesman.
+"The Conjuring", according to evangelist Bob Larson, simulates a Satanic ceremony, and makes references about being the devil's advocate and his salesman.
 Mustaine explained the song is about black magic and contains instructions for hexes.
 However, because the subject matter appears incompatible to his conversion to Christianity, the song had not been played live since 2001, until June 12, 2018, when Megadeth performed "The Conjuring" live for the first time in 17 years at the Home Monitoring Aréna in Plzeň, Czech Republic.

 "Peace Sells" reflects Mustaine's political and social beliefs.
 The lyrics are a disapproval of the American way and convey Mustaine's wish for a new social structure.
 Ellefson has stated that during the tour prior to recording the album, the band could tell then that the song was going to be a hit.
 The video for the title track became an MTV mainstay and the opening bass line was used as introduction to MTV News.
 However, Mustaine proclaimed that they received no royalties because the song was excluded shortly before MTV would have to pay them for its use.

 "Devils Island" is a reference to a former French penal colony off the coast of French Guiana.
 The lyrics detail the thoughts of a condemned prisoner awaiting execution.
 He is spared by God, but must spend the rest of his life on the island.